inveniosoftware/invenio-rest/README.rst

 REST API module for Invenio.

-Invenio-REST takes care of installing basic error handling on a Flask API application, as well as initializing Flask-Limiter for rate limiting and Flask-CORS for Cross-Origin Resources Sharing (not enabled by default).
+Invenio-REST takes care of installing basic error handling on a Flask API application, as well as initializing Flask-CORS for Cross-Origin Resources Sharing (not enabled by default).

 Further documentation is available on https://invenio-rest.readthedocs.io/